 Respect, respect, and respect.
 "Haole, go home," they say., and it's hard to resist the temptation to get confrontational.
-Test your ability to catch waves in foreign waters, where waves aren't yours, even if you actually happen to hold priority.
+Test your ability to respectfully catch waves in foreign waters, where waves aren't yours, even if you actually happen to hold priority.

 You've already felt the power of surfing in your own surf spot.
-You know the beach, you know the peak and the local crew.
-Surfing is easy when you're playing in home fields.
+You know the beach, you know the peak and also the local crew.
+Surfing is easy when you're playing on home fields.

 Take a look at 10 rules for surfing waves in non-local surf spots:

 1. Put on the wetsuit near the locals: if there's a parking lot where everybody gears up, join them slowly.
-Do not show fear and do not show ultra-respect.
-Stay cool and do your things calmly.
+Do not show fear; nor over-respect.
+Stay cool and do your thing calmly;

-2. Head to shore and warm-up by the water: locals will have the chance to look at you and lower their temper.
-Do your physical exercises slowly and without aggressive movements.
+2. Head to shore and warm-up by the water: locals will have the chance to check you out and cool their tempers.
+Do your exercises slowly, without any aggressive movements;

-5. Ask where the best place to take off is to enjoy the wave: the question is so obvious and human nature tends to be so generous that they will get along and will be willing to help you, even if you already know the answer.
+5. Ask where the best place to take off is to enjoy the wave: the question is so obvious and human nature tends to be so generous that they will usually be willing to help you.
+Ask even if you already know the answer;

-6. Show interest and express appreciation for their riding skills: show you're watching their waves and, in the end, throw thumbs up for the best waves.
+6. Show interest and express appreciation for the locals' skills: show you're watching their waves and, in the end, throw thumbs up for the best waves;

-7. Hand your first priority waves: if they show they're going to drop in on you, gently offer them the ride.
-When they paddle back, ask if you can get the next one with a gentle smile.
+7. Hand your first priority waves: if they show they're going to drop in on you, calmly offer them the ride.
+When they paddle back, ask if you can get the next one with a gentle smile;

-8. Paddle for the right wave with all your commitment: once you've gained their respect, it's important to show that you also surf well a get you waves.
-Go for it and always stare at the beach while preparing to take off.
+8. Paddle for the right wave with all your commitment: once you've gained their respect, it's important to show that you also surf well..
+Go for it.
+Remember to always stare at the beach while preparing to take off.
 It signals your intent to the other surfers;

-10. Invite a couple of local surfers for a round of beers: thank them for the hospitality and glamorize the entire surf break.
+10. Invite a couple of local surfers for a round of beers: thank them for the hospitality and big up the entire surf break.;

 Unsure if it'll work out?
 Only one way to find out and that's to give it a try.